 9. Visa application

-The ministry or department of foreign affairs of your home country normally is a good address when it comes to fees and deadlines for Visa applications.
+The ministry or department of foreign affairs of your home country should be a good address when it comes to fees and deadlines for Visa applications.

-List of selected ministries and departments of foreign affairs (or the equivalent):
+We have collected a list of common ministries and departments of foreign affairs (or the equivalent) for you:

 10. BRING yOUR REUSABLES

-Our last tip is already on our essential list (in 1.light luggage), but for us, it is important to highlight this topic especially.
+Our last tip is already on our packing list for backpackers (1.light luggage), but since we place special emphasis on sustainable tourism, it is important to highlight this topic especially.

-We all should strive to become more environmentally sustainable backpackers.
-Avoiding single-use plastic is an easy step to begin with.
+We all should strive to travel more responsible and sustainable.
+Avoiding single-use plastic is an easy step for any backpacker to begin with.

 Read our full blog post about responsible and sustainable tourism.

-So don’t forget your cutlery, lunch box and reusable bottle when you go on your next backpacking trip!
+So don’t forget your cutlery, lunch box and reusable bottle when you go on your next backpacking adventure!

 This is our personal selection for backpacking tips for beginners.
 Of course, there is so much more to pay attention to but we believe if you follow our tips your trip is very unlikely to fail.